 The sad thing is that whilst the opening scenes of "Are You Being Served?" are full of the humour which made the sitcom so popular it isn't enough to make this work as a movie.
 The trouble really comes from taking the characters out of their familiar setting as it simply doesn't work.
 It isn't that the Costa Plonka is mainly a studio set, that actually keeps the movie grounded in its sitcom roots, it is the lack of a decent storyline that makes it feel like it is over stretching things out.
 Although in truth some of the jokes are so brilliant that you don't always mind the lack of a decent storyline.

 There is something else which for me is missing from "Are You Being Served?", it is atmosphere and I believe where as the sitcom was filmed in front of a studio audience this movie spin-off wasn't.
 I suppose in a way it lacks some of the spontaneity which came from the likes of John Inman, Mollie Sugden and Wendy Richard feeding back on the laughs from the audience.
-As such whilst they all deliver the wonderful gags you feel that the whole thing lacks the naturalness and energy of the show.
+As such whilst they all deliver the wonderful gags you feel that the whole thing lacks the energy and stifled giggles of the show.

 What this all boils down to is that I have mixed feelings towards "Are You Being Served?" this movie spin-off.
 Whilst a lot of the innuendo filled gags still made me laugh and took me back to my childhood the whole thing struggles to come together as a movie.